Advice On Car Accident Claims And Time Limits

 7. Useful Links

 As we mentioned earlier, you have three years to start your personal injury claim under the Limitation Act.
-However, if your case falls outside of this time limit, you may still be able to make a claim for car accident compensation.
+However, if your case falls outside of this limitation period, you may still be able to make a claim for car accident compensation.
 This is because there are some exceptions to this time limit.

-For example, the time limit is frozen for those who are injured while under the age of 18 and isn’t reinstated until they reach their 18th birthday.
+For example, the limitation period is frozen for those who are injured while under the age of 18 and isn’t reinstated until they reach their 18th birthday.
 Then, it runs until they turn 21.
 If you are injured while under the age of 18, a litigation friend can start your claim on your behalf at any time while the time limit is frozen.

 Similarly, the time limit is suspended indefinitely for those who lack the mental capacity to claim for themselves.
 In these cases, a litigation friend can claim on their behalf.
 If they regain the appropriate mental capacity, then the time limit will be reinstated on the date of their recovery.